-The less-simple explanation of how aromatherapy works requires a more detailed physiological explanation.
 Embedded in the nose is a highly sensitive membrane filled with sensory neurons.
-Sensory neurons are responsible for collecting sensory data, and, in this case, that data comes in the form of scent molecules.
 Olfactory receptors process the molecules (scents) received from the sensory neurons and then send that information to the olfactory bulb filter via electric signals.
-That filter collects the signals (scent information) from the olfactory receptors, processes the information, then activates the single olfactory receptor that is most appropriate.
+That filter collects the signals (scent information) from the olfactory receptors, processes the information, and then activates the single olfactory receptor that is most appropriate.

 Next, the scent signals travel from the olfactory bulb to the limbic system, the amygdala more specifically, which processes emotional memory and emotional response.
 Finally, these signals move to the thalamus, which is responsible for relaying the scent information to the parts of the brain involved in cognitive processing and decision making.
 This is the point at which we feel the physiological effects of the scent.
 So if the nose has collected scent molecules from the nasal inhalation of lavender essential oils, studies have shown that those molecules then activate areas of the brain associated with stress reduction, calm, and physical relaxation.
 Ginger oil works similarly to decrease nausea, while orange oil can positively impact energy levels.
 Peppermint increases concentration and focus.

 Why do essential oils work as it pertains to aromatherapy?